-December 31,
+Decem ber 31,

-2007 2008
+20 07 2008

-As sets Lia abilities Α ssets Liabilities
+Assets Li abilities A ssets Ι liabilities

-(In mil lions)
+(In mi llions)

 Tax effect of temporary differences

 related to:

 Inventories \$ 1.0 \$ - \$.9 \$ -

 Marketable securities - (20.0) - (2.4)

 Property and equipment - (4.7) - (5.5)

 Accrued OPEB costs 3.9 - 3.5 -

 Pension asset - (6.2) - -

 Accrued pension cost .7 - 4.2 -

 Accrued environmental liabilities 16.4 - 17.7 -

 Other accrued liabilities and deductible differences 2.5 - 2.6 -

 Other taxable differences - (10.7) - (11.3)

 Investments in subsidiaries and affiliates - (67.8) - (53.3)

-Tax loss and tax credit carryforwards .3 - .2 -
+Tax loss and tax credit carryforwards .3 .2 -

-Adjusted gross deferred tax assets (liabilities) · 24.8 (109.4) 29.1 (72.5)
+Adjusted gross deferred tax assets (liabilities) 24.8 (109.4) 29.1 (72.5)

 Netting of items by tax jurisdiction (18.3) 18.3 (23.3) 23.3

 6.5 (91.1) 5.8 (49.2)

 Less net current deferred tax asset 6.5 5.8

-Net noncurrent deferred tax liability \$ - \$ (91.1) \$ - \$ (49.2)
+Net noncurrent deferred tax liability \$ \$ (91.1) \$ \$ (49.2)

 As discussed in Note 4, we received 2.2 million shares of TIMET common stock in March 2007 when Valhi paid a special dividend.
 For income tax purposes, the tax basis in the shares of TIMET we received is equal to the fair value of such TIMET shares on the date we received them.
 However, if the fair value of all of the TIMET shares distributed by Valhi exceeds Valhi's cumulative earnings and profits as of the end of 2007, we are required to reduce the tax basis of the shares of Valhi common stock we own by an amount equal to the lesser of our tax basis in such Valhi shares or our pro-rata share of the amount by which the aggregate fair value of the TIMET shares distributed by Valhi exceeds Valhi's earnings and profits.
 Additionally, if our pro-rata share of the amount by which the aggregate fair value of the TIMET shares distributed by Valhi exceeds Valhi's earnings and profits is greater than the tax basis of our Valhi shares, we are required to recognize a capital gain for the difference.
-The fair value of the TIMET shares we received exceeds our share of Valhi's cumulative earnings and profits at the end of 2007 and exceeds our aggregate tax basis of our Valhi shares.
-Accordingly, the benefit associated with receiving a fair-value tax basis in our TIMET shares has been offset by the elimination of the tax basis in our Valhi shares and the capital gain we are required to recognize for the excess.
+The fair value of the TIMET shares distributed will be valhi exceeds valhi's earnings and profits as cordingly, the benefit associated with receiving a fair-value tax basis in our TIMET shares has been offset by the elimination of the tax basis in our Valhi shares and the capital gain we are required to recognize for the excess.
 The income tax generated from this capital gain is approximately \$11.2 million.
-For financial reporting purposes, we provide deferred income taxes for the excess of the carrying value over the tax basis of our shares of both Valhi and TIMET common stock, and as a result the \$11.2 million current income tax generated is offset by deferred income taxes we previously provided on our shares of Valhi common stock.
+For financial reporting purposes, we provide deferred income taxes for the excess of the carrying value over the tax basis of our shares of both Valhi and TIMET common stock.